fonske/SMA-Modbus-energy-management-system/README.md

 gate, within-time-switch, traffic, controletimer and install them one by one.

+I also made use of the EPEX SPOT integration and in addition the EPEX SPOT SENSOR integration that you can download true HACS community integrations.
+You can make the for the most expensive price in the morning and evening binary sensors to use in the automations.

 Features in this Release 1.2:

     1. Zero export when export price is negative → Only generate energy used in the home.